mtlynch/mtlynch.io/content/notes/zig-call-c-simple/index.md

 ## Source code

-The full source code is available on Github.
+The full source code is available on GitHub.
 I split it up into the different stages of the project:

 - [Stage 1: The Pure C Implementation](https://github.com/mtlynch/zig-c-simple/tree/10-pure-c)
 - [Stage 2: Compiling C with Zig](https://github.com/mtlynch/zig-c-simple/tree/20-zig-compile)